 24th January 2018 by Sophie

 Our mission is to make good exciting!
-This means every graze snack will meet these promises: No artificial colours, flavours or preservatives; portion-controlled punnets; always nutritionist-approved.
-In this blog post we go into what this actually means, and how you can use our nutritionist's badges to find the right snacks for your health goals.
+This means every graze snack will meet these promises: No artificial colours, flavours or preservatives; portion-controlled punnets; always open about nutrition.
+In this blog post we go into what this actually means, and how you can use nutritional information to find the right snacks for your health goals.